 Where to Stay

-Where else but the Le Westminster?
-Built in the local Art Deco Style and names after the Duchess of Westminster, this large red-brick grande dame of a hotel has been the heart of Le Touquet since it opened its illustrious doors in 1928.
+Where else but at the Le Westminster?
+Built in the local Art Deco Style and named after the Duchess of Westminster, this large red-brick grande dame of a hotel has been the heart of Le Touquet since it opened its illustrious doors in 1928.

 With its dark wood paneling and deep colours, its black-and-white photo corridor of past guests, its top restaurant and smart bars, it’s worth every penny.
 The 115 rooms and suites are elegant and the grandly traditional decor is tempered with pretty modern pastel colours.
 It’s very expensive in the high season.